Breast Reconstruction in Birmingham AL

-Breast Reconstruction is achieved through several plastic surgery techniques that attempt to restore a breast to near normal shape, appearance and size following a mastectomy.
-Though the reconstructed breast will not function exactly like a natural breast, restoring your feminine form and symmetry with breast reconstruction can have immense self-image, self-confidence and qualify of life benefits.
+Breast Reconstruction is designed to restore one or both breasts to near normal shape and appearance following mastectomy, lumpectomy or congenital deformities.
+Restoring your feminine form and symmetry with breast reconstruction can have immense self-image, self-confidence and qualify of life benefits.

-After you have faced the physical and emotional toll of breast cancer treatments and a mastectomy, the Birmingham, Alabama plastic surgeons at Hedden Plastic Surgery strive to make your breast reconstruction experience as positive as possible.
+The Birmingham, Alabama plastic surgeons at Hedden & Gunn Plastic Surgery strive to make your breast reconstruction experience as positive as possible.
 Our goal is to use the latest techniques to create a new breast and nipple that mirrors the size, shape and position of the natural breast as nearly as possible.

 Breast Reconstruction Candidates